KrishnaBellamkonda/LDI-index-prediction-model/README.md

 * If the import module is not install - it can be installed using `pip install [module_name]`

 ### Setup
+- You can clone the repository and run the jupyter notebook to achieve the same results

+### Additional ideas
+- You can use data from other years to build a different model and it can be used to predict the current LDI index.
+-

 ### Pictures
 <li>